Klipper3d/klipper/docs/Config_Reference.md

 ### [gcode_button]

-Execute gcode when a button is pressed or released (or when a pin changes state).
+Execute G-Code when a button is pressed or released (or when a pin changes state).
 You can check the state of the button by using `QUERY_BUTTON button=my_gcode_button`.